 Therefore, industry-based valuations function as a ballpark estimate in the beginning stages of the valuation process.
 The exception may be a transaction with extremely tight time constraints or a low price point in which neither the buyer nor the seller feels a more thorough valuation is worth the time, effort, or expense.

 With the availability to research hundreds of businesses listed for sale online, owners can base their valuation on similar businesses.
 This is an opportunity to source free data on businesses currently for sale or recently sold.

 However, it’s unlikely that a truly comparable business will be found because of the natural difference between every business.
 Especially one with the same number of employees, same primary revenue, same market share, and in the same part of the country.

 Asset liquidation-based valuation

-In this method, the value of the business would be based on the estimated cost that any equipment, inventory, receivables etc., would fetch on the open market if sold immediately.
+A variation of the asset-based method would determine the liquidation cost of the business.
+In this method, the value of the business would be based on the estimated cost of any equipment, inventory, or receivables on the open market if they were sold immediately.

 Discretionary income-based valuation

 Another simple but effective way of valuing a small business involves determining the current owner’s discretionary income.